denniskigen/ampath-forms-old/docs/platform/fields-reference.md

 Renders a number input.
 You can specify optional `min` and `max` values in the `questionOptions` definition of a number input.
 When present, these serve as upper and lower bounds for constraining the provided input.
 Validation is automatically provided for min and max values.

-Below is an example showing a couple of number inputs used to establish the number of pregnancies a patient and had (gravida), as well as the number of pregnancies had that have been brought to term (parity).
+Below is an example showing a couple of number inputs used to establish the number of pregnancies a patient has had (gravida), as well as the number of pregnancies that have been brought to term (parity).

 ![Number field](/img/fields-reference/number.png)